 How do I get to the Gallery on Herring Island?
 Vitreous: Ceramic & Glass, will be held in the Gallery on Herring Island, (Richmond) It is ONLY accessible by boat or punt.
 It is a large Island in the middle of a river!
 Parks Victoria runs a PUNT to the island from Como Landing, South Yarra (Melway reference: 58 G2) The punt runs on the days of the exhibition, between 11am and 5pm.
 Punt fees (return trip) are: $2 per person or $5 per family.
 Pensioners, unemployed and children under 12 travel free.
 The island has toilets and barbecue facilities.

 How often is the show held?
-This is the inaugural Vitreous exhibition.
+This is the second Vitreous exhibition.

 How many artworks can I enter?
 Each artist can enter up to 4 artworks (see conditions)

 What is the price I should put on my work?
 This is up to you!
 The entry price is set by you, remember that a commission of 25% applies to your work if sold. eg: You have an art work for sale for $100.00 the commission payable (at 25%) to CAS is $25.00 Therefore the amount payable to the artist would be $75.00 when it sells.
 ALL entries MUST be for sale.